subdigital/blog/source/_posts/2016-09-30-designing-a-robust-large-file-download-system.markdown

 ## Dealing with Cellular

-I didn't want to burn up anyone's data plan, so by default the `NSURLSessionConfiguration` has its `allowsCellularAccess` set to false by default.
+I didn't want to burn up anyone's data plan, so by default the `NSURLSessionConfiguration` has its `allowsCellularAccess` set to false.
 I then added a setting to toggle this flag, as some people have unlimited plans and might want to use it.

 {%img center http://benpublic.s3.amazonaws.com/blog/large-file-downloads-cellular-setting.png 375 %}